devopera/puppet-dopuppetmaster/README.md

 [devopera](http://devopera.com)-[dopuppetmaster](http://devopera.com/module/dopuppetmaster)
 =====================

-Devopera repository for creating a puppetmaster
+The Puppetmaster is the central tenet of a puppet infrastructure.
+This Devopera puppet module configures a puppetmaster that is itself puppetable, uses stored configs in PuppetDB and optionally links to Nagios for monitoring.

 Changelog
 ---------